 Calendering

-Calendering makes it possible to shape sheet metal or metal sections by passing them through rollers with parallel axes arranged in such a way that the sheet metal follows a circular trajectory to pass between them.
+Calendering allows you to shape sheet metal or metal profiles by passing them through rollers with parallel axes arranged in such a way that the sheet of metal follows a circular trajectory to pass between them.
 Ideal for circular or conical profiles (open or closed).

 How you can use it